choth02/github-hook/README.md

 #api_url: https://mygithubenterprise/api/v3
 ```

-Then you can use the command `github-hooker` to list, create email, web and campfire hooks or delete them.
+Then you can use the command `github-hook` to list, create email, web and campfire hooks or delete them.
 Other hooks are not yet implemented (pull requests are appreciated!).

 ### Why I need to write my password?